 About the Housing Advisory Group

-First organized by Herb Collins, Jack Manning and a number of industry colleagues in 1993, the Housing Advisory Group (HAG) is dedicated to protecting and improving affordable housing programs.
-Key architects of the Low Income Housing Tax Credit (LIHTC), these visionaries joined industry colleagues in working with President Reagan, Senate Finance Chairman Bob Packwood and a number of congressional supporters of affordable housing to create the LIHTC program within the Tax Reform Act of 1986.
+For over 25 years, the Housing Advisory Group (HAG) has been dedicated to protecting and improving affordable housing programs.
+Our founding members were key architects of the Low Income Housing Tax Credit (LIHTC) and along with their industry colleagues, worked with President Reagan, Senate Finance Chairman Bob Packwood and a number of congressional supporters of affordable housing to create the LIHTC program within the Tax Reform Act of 1986.

-The significance of the HAG was realized during the 1995-96 budget negotiations, which threatened the survival of the LIHTC.
-Through its efforts, the HAG created a strong foundation of support within Congress, defeating attempts to sunset the program.
-These efforts led to an eventual increase in the credit cap from $1.25 to $1.75 and subsequent indexing of the LIHTC for inflation.
-For the past 22 years, the HAG has worked in a non-partisan fashion to educate Administrations and Members of Congress on the benefits of the LIHTC.
-The HAG’s effectiveness is measured by its direct relationships and credibility with Members of Congress and their staffs as well as its success in advocating for the LIHTC.
+The significance of the HAG can be viewed through the success and expansion of the LIHTC over the last 31 years as we have played a pivotal role in advocating for the program and affordable housing.
+Beginning with the 1995-96 budget negotiations, which threatened the survival of the LIHTC, we worked with our allies and created a strong foundation of support within Congress, defeating attempts to sunset the program.
+These efforts led to the first expansion of the program with an eventual increase in the credit cap from $1.25 to $1.75 and subsequent indexing of the LIHTC for inflation.
+For the past 24 years, the HAG has worked in a non-partisan fashion to educate Administrations and Members of Congress on the benefits of the LIHTC.

-In 2015, we successfully worked with Senate Finance and House Ways and Means Committee members to secure the permanent fixed rate 9% LIHTC for allocations made beginning 1/01/15 in the PATH Act of 2015.
+More recently we joined with our industry colleagues and successfully worked with Senate Finance and House Ways and Means Committee members to secure the permanent fixed rate 9% LIHTC in the PATH Act of 2015.
 We also increased the level of support for the LIHTC with the House Republican leadership, within the Senate Finance and House Ways and Means committees and among Members of Congress in general.
-We also continued to work with committee and personal staff on our legislative priorities and hope to build on the success we achieved with the 9% fixed LIHTC, which was a major achievement for our industry.
+As in the past, these efforts have given us a base of support with policy makers which could lead to a much needed increase in resources thanks to legislation being introduced in the Senate by Finance Committee Chairman Orrin Hatch (R-UT) and Finance Committee member Senator Maria Cantwell (D-WA), and in the House by Ways and Means members Congressman Pat Tiberi (R-OH) and Congressman Richard Neal (D-MA).
+All of these cumulative efforts have created a narrative for the LIHTC.

 Membership entails an annual commitment of $3,500.
 Please click the link below for additional information on the HAG as well as an application.